Zum Inhalt springen

 Warning

-Without specifying or empty --namespace flag, cluster-wide components get deleted!
+Without specifying a --namespace flag, or by leaving it empty, cluster-wide components will get deleted!